-In order to calculate $Pr(x \land y)$ , the relation between x and y, either the statement of x and y being conditional independent or the conditional probability Pr(x|y) (or Pr(y|x)) needs to be provided by the proposition creator.
+In order to calculate $Pr(x \wedge y)$, the relation between x and y, either the statement of x and y being conditional independent or the conditional probability Pr(x|y) (or Pr(y|x) needs to be provided by the proposition creator.
 In the context of KP, this claimed relation between x and y needs to be trusted by provenance requester.
 So, in KP, that "AND" proposition $z = (x \land y)$ is trusted should be understood as the relation between x and y (conditional probability) is trusted.
-The certainty degree of z, $TTV_z$ , is calculated as follows.
+The degree of certainty of z, TTV_z , is calculated as follows.